-Does it honestly matter whether your working environment feels cozy and welcoming for employees?
+Does it honestly matter whether your working environment feels welcoming for employees?
 After all, their job is just to show up and get things done, right?
 Wrong.
-This type of thinking is very old-fashioned and ill-advised, and every modern business leader should know that.
+This type of thinking is old-fashioned and ill-advised, and every modern business leader should be aware of this.

 Multiple studies have directly linked the office environment to employee wellbeing, which, in turn, leads to a more productive workforce.